-- The I-O program maintains multiple Listservs for communication: - ° IOPSYCH-L@UGA.LISTSERV.EDU current students and program alumni; used for job posting or broader issues in the field of I-O. - ° activeiofacultyandstudents-l@listserv.uga.edu current I-O students and faculty for communication; used to communicate about ongoing program issues and events - ° PSYGRADSTU@LISTSERV.UGA.EDU all Psychology department graduate students; used to communicate about department-wide issues relevant to students eLC (eLearning Commons)

-• The program head is the administrator of the I-O specific Listserv and should be contacted for email changes.
+- The I-O Psychology program maintains multiple Listservs for communication: - ACTIVEIOSTUDENTSANDFACULTY@LISTSERV.UGA.EDU current I-O Psychology students and faculty for communication; used to communicate about ongoing program issues and events - ^o IOPSYCH-L@UGA.LISTSERV.EDU current students and program alumni; used for job posting or broader issues in the field of I-O Psychology. - PSYGRADSTU@LISTSERV.UGA.EDU all Psychology department graduate students; used to communicate about department-wide issues relevant to students - The Program Chair is the administrator of the I-O Psychology-specific Listservs and should be contacted for email changes.